 Some sewer backups can be treated with a plunger or bottle of drain cleaner, while others are more serious and require professional help.
 Problems with the main sewer line are serious and need more than a DIY fix.
 Additionally, tree roots can also be liable for annoying sewer backups.
 As trees grow, their roots can penetrate sewer lines and lead to clogging and expensive replacements.
 Eventually, this can lead to collapsed pipes, though pipes can also collapse due to being made of aged materials, such as clay and Orangeburg pipes.

-These problems will be the responsibility of the homeowner.
+Unfortunately, these sewer backups are not the city’s responsibility.
+You, as the homeowner, will have to take care of them.
 Even if your pipes are clogged by roots from trees off your property, you will still be held liable for the repairs.

 What About Upper and Lower Lateral Pipes?